 Base fluids that are prescribed for use in EALs are triglycerides, synthetic esters, polyalkylene glycols and PAO and related hydrocarbons.
 Adams explains, “Used oils are oxidized, often containing acidic compounds in addition to metals like zinc and antimony as well as biocides or other toxic components that are present in the used oils.”
 Additionally, Adams says, each used oil requires the addition of new components to make up for any depletion that cannot be removed by re-refining.
 The result?
 “Re-refined mineral oils can be used to successfully formulate standard mineral oil-based lubricants; however, these lubricants could not be classified as EALs,” says Adams.

 June 22, 2021

-Many factors come into play when evaluating lubricant options for your fleet.
-These factors include: quality, intended application or use, performance, oil life and price.
-But there’s another very important factor that’s often overlooked — how to evaluate lubricant effectiveness once it’s in use.
-This article will take a deep dive into the importance of an oil analysis program and highlight best practices you can apply as you establish your program.Read More
+Many factors come into play when you are evaluating lubricant options for your fleet.
+These factors include original equipment manufacturers’ recommendations and approvals, quality, intended application or use, operating conditions, required performance, oil life and price.
+But there is another very important factor that is often overlooked — how to evaluate lubricant effectiveness once it’s in use.

 Pile Buck and RSC Bio take a deep dive into the importance of an oil analysis program and highlight best practices you can apply as you establish your program.
 If you already have an oil analysis program in place, these best practices are a great benchmark to ensure your program is primed for success.